Size: max 9.8m

 Key feature: Blow hole and dorsal fin visible together

-Minke whales are the smallest of the Rorqual whales.
-Rorqual is the folds of skin under the lower jaw, which allows the mouth to expand when taking in large amounts of water to sieve through the baleen for food.
-The appearance is variable and sub species of Minke whale occur.
-They have a dark dorsal side and a white underbelly with a grey “smoky” pattern on its flanks.
-If spotted breaching, Minke whales can be distinguished by the white band on their flippers; however this can be variable in size, and sometimes be absent.
-They have a small sickle shaped dorsal fin, two thirds of the way down their back, this can be seen at the same time as the blow hole.
+Minke whales are the smallest of the rorqual whales.
+The name rorqual refers to the folds of skin under the lower jaw that allow the mouth of the whale to expand when it takes in large amounts of water for food.
+The appearance is variable depending on where in the world it is seen and sub species of minke whale occur.
+Overall, the minke whale has a dark dorsal fin and a white underbelly with a grey “smoky” pattern on its flanks.
+If spotted breaching, minke whales can typically be distinguished by the white band on both of their flippers.
+They have a small sickle shaped dorsal fin, two thirds of the way down their back which can be seen at the same time as the blow hole.

 Minke whales are one of many species which have been put under threat by commercial whaling, their name even originated from a 18th century Norwegian whaler.
-They were commercially hunted by a number of countries until the 1980s.
-However hunting of minke whales continue today with Japan, Iceland, and Norway continuing to hunt Minke whales.
+They were commercially hunted by a number of countries until the 1980's.
+However hunting of minke whales continues today by Japan, Iceland, and Norway.
 Japan catch whales for “scientific research” then commercially process the whale carcasses after the research has taken place.
-As well as whaling, threats which impact all cetaceans such as pollution, reduction of prey by over fishing and bycatch apply to Minke whales.
-There have also been numerous records of ship collisions causing fatalities of Minke whales in UK waters.
+As well as whaling, threats which impact all cetaceans such as pollution, reduction of prey by over fishing and bycatch apply to minke whales.
+There have also been numerous records of ship collisions causing fatalities of minke whales in UK waters.